 Heat oil in a pot or deep fryer to 170°C (340°F), testing with a candy thermometer if you have one.
 If you don’t have a thermometer you can test if the oil is ready by dipping the handle of a wooden spoon into the oil.
 If the oil starts steadily bubbling around the handle (not too vigorously or too slowly) it is ready.
 While the oil

 is coming up to temperature, mix the sugar and cinnamon together in a bowl and set aside.

 To make the chocolate sauce, heat the cream in a medium-sized pot until hot but not boiling, and then remove from the heat.
 Chop the chocolate into small pieces and

 add to the hot cream with the golden syrup.
 Leave it to sit for 2 minutes, then whisk to combine so that the sauce is glossy.
 Pour into a serving dish and set aside.

 When the oil is ready, carefully pipe 10cm (4") lengths of batter into the oil, using a paring knife to cut the end of the batter from the nozzle.
 I make 4 at a time.
 You don’t want to overcrowd the oil as it lowers the temperature.
-To make teardrop shapes like I did, pipe a long ‘U’ shape into the oil, then press the two ends together with two knives to join them.
+To make teardrop shapes as I did, pipe a long ‘U’ shape into the oil, then press the two ends together with two knives to join them.
 This must be done quickly while the batter is soft – once it becomes crisp it won’t join.
 Or you can just pipe long sticks, which is easier.
 Cook for 3-4 minutes, flipping over once until golden brown.
 Drain on paper towels to remove excess oil, and while still hot roll in the cinnamon sugar.
 Repeat the process until all

 the churros have been made.
 Serve with the chocolate sauce on the side as a dip.